Camera shake occurs when your shutter speed is slow enough that it will not freeze your natural body shaking (breathing, muscular tension, etc.).

 The principle of a good posture does not change.
 Tuck your arms into your body and keep your camera close to your torso.

 If you can, sit on the ground or kneel and place your elbows on a knee, in a very stable position.
 You can also lay down on the ground and put one hand under the camera.

 If you want more distance from the ground, make a fist with the hand you have under the camera.

-Finally, leaning on walls and lamp posts will help to stabilise your posture.
+Finally, leaning on walls and lamp posts will help to stabilize your posture.

 A monopod can also be useful to keep your camera stable.
 Make it lean toward your body, rather than pushing it away from the body.

 The image below summarises all these postures.